 Who gets Basal Cell Carcinomas?

 Anyone with a history of sun exposure can develop basal cell carcinoma.
-People who are at highest risk have fair skin, blond or red hair, and blue, green or grey eyes.
-Those most often affected are older people, but as the number of new cases has increased sharply each year over the last few decades, the average age of patients at onset has steadily decreased.
+People who are at highest risk have fair skin, blond or red hair and blue, green or grey eyes.
+Those most often affected are older, but, as the number of new cases has increased sharply each year over the last few decades, the average age of patients at onset has steadily decreased.

 How is Basal Cell Carcinoma treated?

 Basal cell carcinomas are usually easily treated in their early stages.
-The larger the tumor has grown, however, the more extensive the treatment needed.
-Although this skin cancer seldom spreads, or metastasizes, to vital organs, it can damage surrounding tissue, sometimes causing considerable destruction and disfigurement – and some basal cell carcinomas are more aggressive than others.
+The larger and longer the tumor grows, however, the more extensive the treatment needed.
+Although this skin cancer seldom spreads, or metastasizes, to vital organs, it can damage surrounding tissue and sometimes cause considerable destruction and disfigurement – and some basal cell carcinomas are more aggressive than others.